feng-li/movingknots/README.md

 Please take a look at the `example` folder which contains a few setup templates for configuring the model.
 There are two ways to run the code

-* Run inside R
+### Run inside R

     You only need to use the `source` function to source the setup template and it will run automatically and the summary of the results will be printed on the R console.

-* Run with Rscript
+### Run with Rscript

-  You need make sure the script is executable
+* You need make sure the script is executable

-    chmod +x
+    chmod +x rajan_example.R

-  And then just execute it like other bash script
+* And then just execute it like other bash script

     ./rajan_example.R